KHEngineering/RoboRio/vision/cameratest.md

  We can see that our processing time per frame on the Roborio took about 89ms nominally, and was under 111ms in the worst case.
 We also notice that when X11 is activated, our nominal processing time increases to about 140ms and peaks around 170ms in the worst case.

  The 640x480 has 4 times the pixel density of the 320x240 image.
-So it makes sense that the processing time is roughly 3 times larger for the 640x480.
-(It is not 4 times larger because the the time spent on the first 320x240 pixels are shared between both test cases, thus increasing the processing of the 640x480 case by only a factor of 3).
+So it makes sense that the processing time is roughly 4 times larger for the 640x480 when compared to the 320x240 baseline test.

  We then disable the processing thread, and enable the FFMPEG image capture thread.
 This test captures live images from the Axis camera as quickly as possible.
 The framerate on the camera is set to unlimited, which means it will serve pictures at 30 fps.
 This test will show how long it takes our software to download and store into memory a single frame.

 The same conditions as above applies with regards to the camera framerate.
 It take roughly 33ms seconds for the camera to serve a new picture, and because the thread waits for the new picture we can safely disregard any time under 33ms counting toward processing time.